budget planningproperty coststransfer feesThailand taxes

 At handover, you may be asked to pre-pay 12 months: $1,200 upfront.

-Furniture and Fit-Out: The Most Variable Cost
+What Do Furniture and Fit-Out: The Most Variable Cost Mean for Foreign Buyers?

-Option 1 — Bare unit, no furniture: Developer handover often includes kitchen cabinets, bathroom fixtures, and built-ins, but no loose furniture, beds, or appliances.
+Option 1, Bare unit, no furniture: Developer handover often includes kitchen cabinets, bathroom fixtures, and built-ins, but no loose furniture, beds, or appliances.
 Not suitable for rental.

-Option 2 — Basic rental setup: Beds, sofa, dining table, basic appliances (AC is usually already installed).
-Budget ฿150,000–250,000 ($4,300–7,100) for a 1-bedroom.
+Option 2, Basic rental setup: Beds, sofa, dining table, basic appliances (AC is usually already installed).
+Budget ฿150,000-250,000 ($4,300-7,100) for a 1-bedroom.

-Option 3 — Rental-optimized quality setup: Quality mattresses, full appliance package, smart TV, well-designed living space.
-Budget ฿350,000–600,000 ($10,000–17,000) for a 1-bedroom.
+Option 3, Rental-optimized quality setup: Quality mattresses, full appliance package, smart TV, well-designed living space.
+Budget ฿350,000-600,000 ($10,000-17,000) for a 1-bedroom.
 This investment is recoverable through higher occupancy and nightly rates.

-Option 4 — Luxury designer fit-out: Custom furniture, high-spec appliances, hotel-grade linens. ฿700,000–2,000,000+ ($20,000–57,000+) for a 1-bedroom.
+Option 4, Luxury designer fit-out: Custom furniture, high-spec appliances, hotel-grade linens. ฿700,000-2,000,000+ ($20,000-57,000+) for a 1-bedroom.
 Mainly for personal-use buyers or ultra-luxury rentals.

-For investors: spend on what guests see and feel — mattress quality, linens, bathroom accessories, TV size.
-Scrimp on things guests never notice — storage furniture, kitchen utility items.
+For investors: spend on what guests see and feel, mattress quality, linens, bathroom accessories, TV size.
+Scrimp on things guests never notice, storage furniture, kitchen utility items.

 • Currency fluctuation between now and handover date (can change cost by $10,000-20,000 on a $200,000 property)